Virtual Card Integration Guide (End-to-End)

 Introduction

-This guide walks you through the entire lifecycle of a virtual card: from user registration to card issuance, funding, spending, and handling webhook events.
+This guide walks you through the entire lifecycle of a virtual card: from card issuance, funding, spending, and handling webhook events.

 It’s designed to help developers build a working card implementation quickly, using only essential endpoints and best practices.